-2020 Writing Entry Prompts
+2023 Writing Entry Steps

-In 500 words or fewer, please respond to one of the prompts below.
-The primary goal of the writing entry is to allow the committee to learn more about you as a person-what matters to you, what makes you interesting, and/or what makes you stand out.
+- 1. Length.
+In 500 words or fewer, please respond to one of the prompts on page 35. - 2.
+Goal.
+The primary goal of the writing entry is to allow the committee to learn more about you as a person-what matters to you, what makes you interesting, and/or what makes you stand out. - 3.
+Topic and Examples.
 Whichever topic you choose, be sure that your writing entry gives the reader a chance to learn more about you.
-The diction and tone of your response should be appropriate for the topic you select.
+Specific examples are helpful as they set you apart from your peers. - 4.
+Diction and Tone.
+The diction and tone of your response should be appropriate for the topic you select. - 5.
+Format.
 Your entry must be typed and double-spaced.
 Failure to follow directions will result in a loss of points.
-You may type and attach your writing entry as a separate document.
+You may type and attach your writing entry as a separate document. - 6.
+Which Prompt?
 Please clearly designate on your writing entry page which prompt you have selected to answer.
-Place the prompt number, without the prompt question, at the top of your writing entry page.

-Review our "Helpful Hints: Best Practices & Important Information" document to find scoring guidelines and a rubric for this section.
+Place the prompt number, without the prompt question, at the top of your writing entry page. - 7.
+Helpful Hints.
+Review our "Helpful Hints: Best Practices & Important Information" document to find scoring guidelines and a rubric for this section (page 33).